-While many people in Europe showed solidarity with arriving refugees, the EU found new ways to restict freedom of movement.
+While many people in Europe showed solidarity with arriving refugees, the EU sought new ways to restrict freedom of movement.
 Since the EU-Turkey agreement of 2016, people arriving on the islands have been prevented from traveling to the mainland.
-The latest attempt became apparent in the form of EU-Turkey deal.
-The agreement whose inhumane nature and incompatibility with human rights has been largely discussed elsewhere, basically meant large payments to Turkey in exchange for the reception of refugees, assessment of asylum claims limited to the Greek islands and the deportation to Turkey of persons, including those whose applications for asylum in Greece have been rejected and who can now be deported back to Turkey.
+The agreement, whose incompatibility with human rights was widely discussed elsewhere, basically meant high payments to Turkey in return for accepting refugees.
+The agreement also contains the examination of applications for asylum limited to the Greek islands and the deportation to Turkey of persons, including those whose applications for asylum in Greece have been rejected and who can now be deported back to Turkey.

 The EU paid large sums of money to Turkey and, with the support of the International Organisation for Migration (IOM), handed over several high-tech vessels to the Turkish coast guard to strengthen search and rescue operations and border patrols.
-According to official statistics from the Turkish Coast Guard, more than 47,179 migrants were intercepted and returned to Turkey in 2019.
+According to official statistics from the Turkish Coast Guard, more than 47.179 migrants were intercepted and returned to Turkey in 2019.
 In the same period, about 59,726 migrants crossed the Aegean Sea to Europe.
-While the EU is selling the agreement as a success because it has saved many lives, the border remains lethal.
-In 2018 alone 174 people lost their lives, in 2019 70 people and since the beginning of the year already 71 people (as of 23.07.2020).
+While the EU is selling the deal as a success because it has saved many lives, the border remains deadly.
+In 2018 alone 174 people lost their lives, in 2019 70 people and since the beginning of the year already 71 people died (last update: 26.08.2020)

-Frontex, the European Border and Coast Guard Agency continues to be present in the Aegean with changing teams and vessels from different European member states.
-While the aim of the agency and their mission clearly is to secure European borders and stop migration movements into Europe, Frontex is sometimes also involved in rescue operations.
-In addition, NATO started a military mission in February 2016 in support of and cooperation with Frontex, and the Greek and Turkish coast guards cutting “the lines of human trafficking and illegal migration.“ (see: NATO).
+Frontex, the European Border, and Coast Guard Agency is present in the Aegean Sea with various teams and vessels from the different European Member States.
+The declared aim of the agency and its missions is to secure European borders and stop migration movements into Europe.
+Frontex is also involved in rescue operations.
+Furthermore, in February 2016 NATO has started a military mission to support and cooperate with Frontex and the Greek and Turkish coast guard in order to “cut the lines of human trafficking and illegal migration“ (see: NATO).